conference-websites/ACM-ICN2020/registration.md

 ### A Special Note on Author Registration Policy

-- Each accepted full-paper/short-paper/workshop-paper/poster/demo must be accompanied by a Full Registration (not a Student Registration).
+- Each accepted full-paper/short-paper/workshop-paper/poster/demo must be accompanied by a Conference Registration.
 Each Full Registration can cover multiple full papers, short papers, osters, or demos.

 - Each accepted full-paper/short-paper/workshop-paper/poster/demo must provide pre-recording **and** <u>be virtually presented by one of its author(s) at the conference</u>.
 The presenting author(s) must be registered for the conference.